 The clinical literature search yielded 1,110 citations published from database inception until June 5, 2018, after removing duplicates.
 We identified one additional study from the grey literature search.
-No relevant health technology assessments or systematic reviews were identified; previous systematic reviews did not report on both safety and effectiveness,^{40,41} included all types of implant,42 or had different inclusion criteria from ours.43 From the 17 studies that we reviewed, two reported on a device out of scope for this review,^{21,22} one was a protocol for an ongoing study,7 and five included the same patients reported in other studies and did not report new outcomes.^{9,13,23-25} See Appendix 2 for a list of studies excluded after full-text review.
+No relevant health technology assessments or systematic reviews were identified.
+Previous systematic reviews either did not report on both safety and effectiveness, included all types of implant, or had different inclusion criteria from ours.
+In addition, most previous systematic reviews included some studies with the same patient populations.
+From the 17 studies we reviewed, two reported on a device out of scope for this review, one was a protocol for an ongoing study, and five included the same patients reported in other studies and did not report new outcomes.9,13,25-27 (See Appendix 2 for a list of studies excluded after full-text review.)
 Therefore, nine studies met the inclusion criteria.
 Figure 1 presents the Preferred Reporting Items for Systematic Reviews and Meta-analyses (PRISMA) flow diagram for the clinical literature search.